snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/index.md

 ### Overview

-This custom module consists of a series of dbt models with the goal to produce the following aggregated models from the raw consent tracking events:
+This custom module consists of a series of dbt models which produce the following aggregated models from the raw consent tracking events:

   - `snowplow_web_consent_log`: Snowplow incremental table showing the audit trail of consent and Consent Management Platform (cmp) events

   - `snowplow_web_consent_users`: Incremental table of user consent tracking stats

-  - `snowplow_web_consent_totals`: Summary of the latest consent status as per consent version
+  - `snowplow_web_consent_totals`: Summary of the latest consent status, per consent version

   - `snowplow_web_consent_scope_status`: Aggregate of current number of users consented to each consent scope